PeAlonso-byte/BinaryTree-JS/README.md

 # BinaryTree-JS
-BinaryTree visualizator.
+BinaryTree visualizer.
 It animates some traversal algorithms